Quantum binary polyhedral groups and their actions on quantum planes: Acknowledgments

 \section{Acknowledgments}

-The authors thank Jacques Alev, Jim Kuzmanovich, and Graham Leuschke for several useful discussions and valuable comments.
+The authors are grateful to the referee for pointing out several typographical errors and for making suggestions that improved greatly the exposition of this manuscript.
+The authors also thank Jacques Alev, Jim Kuzmanovich, and Graham Leuschke for several useful discussions and valuable comments.
+We thank especially Michael Wemyss for pointing out corrections for Section~\ref{sec:McKay}.
 C. Walton and J.J.
-Zhang were supported by the US National Science Foundation: NSF grants DMS-1102548 and DMS 0855743, respectively.
+Zhang were supported by the US National Science Foundation: NSF grants DMS-1102548 and DMS-0855743, respectively.
 E. Kirkman was partially supported by grant \#208314 from the Simons Foundation.